asottile-archive/dumbconf/README.md

 ## Indented lists
 - Indented lists start on their own line
+- Indented lists are only legal at the top level or as values of indented maps
 - Indented lists use the `-` character to denote elements.
 - Elements must start with a `-` character followed by three spaces (to make a four-space indent)